-We can explain why backfilling is not that sensitive to the estimated execution time by the following reasoning: On average, overestimation impacts both the jobs that are running and the jobs that are waiting.
+We can explain why backfilling is not that sensitive to the estimated execution time by the following reasoning:

+- 1. When the load is low, the estimation does not really matter, since backfilling is not really performed that often.
+There are not that many jobs waiting, as indicated by the low waiting time. - 2.
+Backfilling has more effect when the load is higher.
+On average, overestimation impacts both the jobs that are running and the jobs that are waiting.
 The scheduler computes a later finish time for the running jobs, creating larger holes in the schedule.
 The larger holes can then be used to accommodate waiting jobs that have overestimated execution times.
 The probability of finding a backfilling candidate effectively does not change with the overestimation.